Wonga writes off debt for 330,000 customers

 "We want to ensure we only lend to those who can reasonably afford the loan in question, and during my review it became clear to me that this has unfortunately not always been the case," he said.

-(Additional reporting by Kylie MacLellan; Editing by Keith Weir, Pravin Char and Mark Potter)
+(Additional reporting by Kylie MacLellan; Editing by Keith Weir and Pravin Char)